 Tendonitis can cause irritation and pain, but don’t worry, treatment is available at Columbia Clinic Urgent Care.
 For more information call our team or visit us online to book an appointment.
-We have Convenient Locations To Serve You at 82nd Ave, Mall 205, Division St, Tigard and Clackamas.
+We have Convenient Locations To Serve You at 82nd Ave, Mall 205 and Tigard.
 Hours Vary By Location.

 Table of Content:

 Here at Columbia Clinic Urgent Care, our specialists are trained to treat a plethora of conditions, illnesses, and injuries.
 Our team of medical staff, expert physicians, and technicians work together to provide efficient, effective healthcare.
 Currently, we have multiple locations in Oregon with flexible hours for your utmost convenience.
 One injury we treat at Columbia Clinic is called tendonitis.
 Below we’ve compiled all the information you may want to know about tendonitis!